zbigdogz/Voxima-SkyrimVoiceControl/README.md

 Acknowledgements
+ * Ryan McKenzie, powerof3, and CharmedBaryon for the amazing CommonLibSSE (and NG)
+ * Joel Christner for developing WatsonWebSocket, and Younes Cheikh for developing ObservableConcurrentQueue
+ * Boost.org for developing the boost random library
  * MrowPurr for her CommonLib-NG templates, awesome YoutTube tutorials, headstart on websocket integration for C++, and other helpful commentary along this journey
  * MrowPurr's Discord community for various help and encouragement along the way
- * Fenix31415, Nightfallstorm, Noah Buddie, Nukem, Qudix, shad0wshayd3, and others within the SkyrimSE RE Discord community for a variety of help and advice
+ * CharmedBaryon, Fenix31415, Nightfallstorm, Noah Buddie, Nukem, Qudix, shad0wshayd3, and others within the SkyrimSE RE Discord community for a variety of help and advice
+ * All the awesome folks who make their SKSE plugin source public